 Beware!
 Using NOT can exclude potentially useful results so use it carefully.
-Ask a librarian if you'd like some help.
+If you're having trouble, ask a librarian.

 This work by the Consortium Library is licensed under a Creative Commons Attribution 4.0 International License and is based on MIT Libraries' Database Search Tips (CC-BY-NC).
 Note that linked content is covered by its own licenses.